PurpleAvatar/multiscale_biological_modeling/index.md

 ## Meet the team

-This course was lovingly put together by a professor and a team of students in Carnegie Mellon University's [Computational Biology Department](http://cbd.cmu.edu).
+This course was lovingly put together by a professor and a team of superlative students in Carnegie Mellon University's [Computational Biology Department](http://cbd.cmu.edu), one of seven departments within CMU's School of Computer Science.
 You can meet us on our [Meet the Team](meet-the-team) page.

 ## You might also enjoy...